KamrulSh/odoo15-cookbook/pages/11_onChangeComputed.md

               [('appointed_doctor_id', '=', record.id)])
   ```

+- We have use a for loop in the computed field as `self` contains multiple values otherwise it will arise `Singleton Error`.

 - In the view file we have to add the field of `total_appointments` inside the `Patient List` tab.

   ```xml